Disclosure Requirements - Investment Funds - South Africa

-In order to comply with the applicable legislation, customers holding South African investment funds or entering into transactions in the South African market must consent and are hereby deemed to consent to the required legal disclosure.
+In order to comply with the applicable legislation, customers with holdings in South African investment funds or entering into transactions in the South African market must consent and are hereby deemed to consent to the required legal disclosure.
 Such consent includes the appointment of the requestor (for example, the Fund Manager, Transfer Agent, Regulator) as their attorney-in-fact, under power of attorney, to collect from CBL the required information to be disclosed.
-Customers who do not grant such authority to CBL cannot hold such investment funds or financial instruments in their accounts with CBL.
+Customers who do not grant such authority cannot hold such investment funds or financial instruments in their accounts with CBL.

 Background and legal basis

 Customers are advised that local laws and regulations (including section 56 of the Companies Act 2008) imposed an obligation on CBL to disclose in writing to the investment fund within five (5) business days after the end of every month during which a change has occurred in such information:

 - The identity of the person on whose behalf that security is held by CBL; and

 - The number and class of securities held for each such person with a beneficial interest.